anuj-knirmal/js-calculator/README.md

-# js-calculator
+# JavaScript Calculator

-A simple web-based calculator built using HTML, CSS, and JavaScript with basic arithmetic operations and a responsive design.
+A simple web-based calculator built using HTML, CSS, and JavaScript.

+## Features
+- Addition, Subtraction, Multiplication, Division
+- Clear and Reset buttons
+- Responsive design

+## How to Run
+Open `index.html` in your browser.